RaphaelwHuang/Set-Game/README.md

-Jennifer Alarcon - Formatting of output, documentation, board file and main algorithm modification and bug fixing Kenton Steiner - Board file, bug fixing for the main algorithm, documentation, hint generator Tony Su - Overall testing, method for verifying a set is a set Raphael Huang - Inital Game Algorithm, timer, bug fixing in main
+Jennifer Alarcon - Formatting of output, documentation, board file and main algorithm modification and bug fixing Kenton Steiner - Board file, bug fixing for the main algorithm, documentation, hint generator Tony Su - Overall testing, method for verifying a set is a set Raphael Huang - Inital Game Algorithm, timer, create the AI Computer Playerand bug fixing in main